vsharpsignal/Profitable-Sports-Betting-Math/README.md

 ## GLOSSARY:

-#Calibration:<br>
-Agreement between a bettor’s degree of confidence/certainty/probability and their empirical win proportion/ win frequency. <br>
+Calibration:Agreement between a bettor’s degree of confidence/certainty/probability and their empirical win proportion/ win frequency.
-#Value:<br>
-A bet where the handicapped probability is greater than the probability implied by your sportsbook’s odds. <br>
+Value:A bet where the handicapped probability is greater than the probability implied by your sportsbook’s odds.
-#Handicap:<br>
-The believed probability of a bet.
-Handicapping is the process of finding that probability.<br>
+#Handicap:The believed probability of a bet.
+Handicapping is the process of finding that probability.
-#robability:<br>
-Number between 0 and 1 that corresponds to a bettor's degree of certainty in one outcome or another.
+#robability:Number between 0 and 1 that corresponds to a bettor's degree of certainty in one outcome or another.
-#Empirical Win Proportion:<br>
-The proportion of bets won at a FIXED set of odds (e.g number of bets won out of ALL bets placed on -200 odds).
+#Empirical Win Proportion:The proportion of bets won at a FIXED set of odds (e.g number of bets won out of ALL bets placed on -200 odds).
-#Edge:<br>
-Handicapping process that allows a bettor to find value.
-#Variance:<br>
-The irreducible unavoidable randomness found in any finite number of bets that a bettor must overcome through having an edge and being calibrated.
+Edge:Handicapping process that allows a bettor to find value.
+Variance:The irreducible unavoidable randomness found in any finite number of bets that a bettor must overcome through having an edge and being calibrated.
+Vigorish: The tax/fee that sportsbooks embed in their provided odds that a bettor must overcome through having an edge.
-#Vigorish:<br>
-The tax/fee that sportsbooks embed in their provided odds that a bettor must overcome through having an edge.